 - 1. Actions and investments aimed at the protection of their national assets from the threats posed by quantum technology. - 2.
-Actions and investments designed to advance develop and utilise quantum technology, such as the design and build of quantum hardware.
+Actions and investments designed to advance, develop, and utilise quantum technology, such as the design and building of quantum hardware.

-While some actions, such as the advancement of quantum focused academic programs, could be seen as supporting of both, it is evident that many nation states are, like the UK, are pursuing goals in each.
+While some actions (such as the advancement of quantum focused academic programs) could be seen as aimed at driving forward both areas concurrently, many nation states are, like the UK, pursuing specific goals within each category.